Berkay-Kuzu/FashionComing/README.md

 # Fashion-Coming-Soon-Page
-A coming soon landing page for fashion website
+A coming soon landing page for fashion website.

 To see my project
 Netlify link: https://fashionwebpage.netlify.app